Benefits of Composting

 The key to a successful compost is the bacteria as It’s the bacteria, and other types of micro-organisms, that do the real work involved in the composting process.
 With the other needed elements in place, the bacteria can go to work breaking down the organic components into usable compost for any the organic garden.

-We can see that the benefits of composting are limitless but when it comes to compost, there are two main types: Aerobic Compost and Anaerobic Compost.
+Then you can see that the benefits of composting can be huge and limitless but when it comes to compost, there are two main types: Aerobic Compost and Anaerobic Compost.

 Aerobic composting requires air, specifically oxygen, to complete the decomposition process.
 Air breathing aerobic bacteria are very efficient and once they get started break down the organic and waste matter very quickly.
 Turning over the compost with a pitchfork or shovel at least once or twice a week aerates the pile turning the fresher outside materials into the centre of the newly turned pile and vice-versa.

 Given the right conditions its possible for them to complete the full composting process in less than 6-8 weeks.
 Furthermore, aerobic microbes don’t give off smelly gasses, which means that aerobic composting is a virtually odourless process.

 Of course for an aerobic compost heap there are a few rules, the make an efficient compost heap or bin.
 To get the full benefits of composting materials it is better to alternate layers of different materials, called greens and browns to allow the different microbes and bugs a balanced diet.
 A mix of greens and browns is equally important in producing quick results so fill your compost heap, or composting bin with 1 part “Green” materials to about 30 parts of “Brown” materials.